johnwcowan/r7rs-work/ConditionsCowan.md

 Returns the list of types to which *condition* belongs.
 It is an error to attempt to mutate this list.

-If *obj* is a condition object, returns a list of the cars of the type subobjects of *obj*.
+If *obj* is a compound object, returns a list of the cars of the type subobjects of *obj*.

 If *obj* is a native condition object, returns an implementation-specified list of symbols.